inofix/liferay-modules/README.md

 1. (if necessary) run the service-builder goal (mvn liferay:build-service install)
 1. install or auto-deploy the module to your liferay-installation (mvn package liferay:deploy)

+## Module Description

+### Contact Manager ###

+The Contact Manager Portlet is a vCard 4.0 compliant contact-manager with the following features:

+* Import- and export of vCards from file
+* Editing of all standard fields and the extensions defined in <a href="https://tools.ietf.org/html/rfc6715" target="_blank">RFC 6715</a>
+* Integration into Liferay's asset-framework